A Murder at the End of the World: Production

 Zal Batmanglij (L) and Brit Marling (R) served as creators, executive producers, directors and writers.

 Development

 On August 13, 2021, it was announced that FX had ordered the limited series, then titled Retreat, created by Brit Marling and Zal Batmanglij, who would serve as executive producers and also write and direct.
-The series marks the fifth collaboration between Marling and Batmanglij, who have been working together for over a decade, including as the creators of the Netflix mystery-science fiction drama series The OA (2016–2019).
-Aside from Marling and Batmanglij, Andrea Sperling, Melanie Marnich and Nicki Paluga would also serve as executive producers.
+The series marks the fifth collaboration between Marling and Batmanglij, who had worked together for over a decade, including as creators of the Netflix mystery-science fiction drama series The OA (2016–2019).
+Along Marling and Batmanglij, Andrea Sperling, Melanie Marnich and Nicki Paluga would serve as executive producers.

-The story began to be developed by Marling and Batmanglij in 2019, inspired by their interests in stories about amateur sleuths and young female detectives, and the idea of how much knowledge Gen Z could obtain from the internet.
+The story began development by Marling and Batmanglij in 2019, inspired by their interests in stories about amateur sleuths and young female detectives, and the idea of how much knowledge Gen Z could obtain from the internet.

 Marling and Batmanglij had access to an early preview of ChatGPT and incorporated the result of their testing in the script.